 And there you have it!
 Lots of sample Likert scale questions for WordPress survey forms, along with a variety of responses for site visitors to pick from.

-And if you want to make sure to get additional information from customers that answer your Likert scales in a certain way, make sure to read up on how to create clutter free forms using conditional logic.
+If you want to make sure to get additional information from customers that answer your Likert scales in a certain way, make sure to read up on how to create clutter free forms using conditional logic.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.